MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

 For a native app , you should remove **libstdc++** from other linker flags in your xcode project as below:

   ![iOS12 libstdc++  issue workaround]({{site.baseurl}}/assets/blog/2017-07-20-compatibility-tests-for-ios-12/ios12-stdlib-fix.png)

+* During our compatibility test we found certificate pinning feature is not working.
+It looks very similar to the issue mentioned [here](https://github.com/AFNetworking/AFNetworking/issues/4229).
+We are currently investigating the issue.
+We will update here once we conclude our investigation.

+**Update:** *We verified Certificate Pinning with latest beta and found ,certificate pinning is working fine, previously evaluating trust was failing due to the issue discussed [here](https://stackoverflow.com/questions/44952985/ios-11-and-12-installed-certificates-not-trusted-automatically-self-signed).*

 * MobileFirst Platform provides a framework `IBMMobileFirstPlatformFoundationWatchOS` along with the core `IBMMobileFirstPlatformFoundation` framework to support watchOS 2 onwards, .
 We are unable to launch app on Apple Watch after watchOS 5.0.
 We are currently investigating the issue.